As part of its planned and proactive approach to highway maintenance, Hull City Council undertakes an annual surface dressing programme.

 Surface dressing aims to extend the lifespan of roads, improve quality and enhance skid resistance - making them safer for all road users.

-Locations for next year’s programme are still being considered, but will cover a similar number of streets to help proactively maintain the city’s major road network.
+Locations for the next programme are still being considered, but will cover a similar number of streets to help proactively maintain the city’s major road network.